petaverse-cloud/pv-docs-site/docs/petority/8_troubleshooting/7_location-delay.md

 	Confirm that the PHAST 1 is **powered on** to ensure proper functioning and transmission of location information.

-4. Update Wagguracy App:
+4. Update WAGGURACY App:

-	Make sure you are using the **latest** version of the PetoWagguracyrity app.
+	Make sure you are using the **latest** version of the WAGGURACY app.
 [Updating the application](/docs/petority/general-setting/update-app) can resolve some performance and stability-related issues.

 5. Restart Devices: